Use our Shopify connector to send product content directly to Shopify stores

 - Action: if the product was "Created", "Updated", or "Skipped"

-- Result: if the product was correctly processed, as "Success", if not, "Error"
+- Result: if the product was correctly processed, you'll see "Success", if not, "Error"

 In this section, you will assign a product list to your Channel.
 This product list defines the products that will be sent to this Shopify store.

 Here you will match attributes from Plytix to Shopify fields.

 There are a few required fields to make sure your product content gets to your Shopify store:

 💡 Each Shopify field has certain requirements for formatting. 👉 Use this guide 👈 to make sure you match the right content from Plytix to Shopify.